 - Timings: 10:00 am - 06:00 pm Details

 - Ticket Price: 8 RON

 - Time Required: 02:00 Hrs

-- Tags: Art Museum, Family And Kids, Architecture , Specialty Museum
+- Tags: Art Museums, Family And Kids, Architecture , Specialty Museums

 It took almost 30 years to build this structure, which was completed in 1941.
 The architecture is neo-Romanian.
 After World War 2 it served as a museum dedicated to Stalin and later the Romanian Communist Party.

 The museum focuses entirely on artifacts and descriptions of what it means to be a peasant in Romania.
 The 90000 items cover a diverse variety of objects such as ceramics, costumes, furniture, textiles, wooden objects, religious habits, kitchen appliances, domestic tools, musical instruments, and photographs.
 Most of the items come from the 18th to 20th centuries.
 Also, visit the popular attractions in the city by following Bucharest itinerary 1 day.